Big Cat Rescue

 Location

-You'll be living on a beautiful 1,000 hectare reserve in the rural Limpopo province of South Africa, 2 hours North of Johannesburg.
+You'll be living on a beautiful 1,000 hectare wildlife reserve in the rural Limpopo province of South Africa, 2 hours North of Johannesburg.
+The reserve is beautiful and is rich in biodiversity, home to many native wildlife species including zebra, giraffe and gazelles.
 It is located in a malaria-free area.

-During your stay, you'll get to do a a game drive of the reserve, where you'll have a chance to see native wildlife such as buffalo, zebra, giraffe, eland, porcupines, aardwolves, aardvarks, forest baboons and many different birds.
+During your stay, you'll get to do a game drive around the large wildlife reserve, where you'll have a chance to see native wildlife such as buffalo, zebra, giraffe, eland, porcupines, aardwolves, aardvarks, forest baboons and many different birds.

 There is a local town around 30 minutes’ drive away which has supermarkets, restaurants, pharmacies and cash machines.